Ask Chris Turner (not a doctor) for help navigating the medical research

 If you just want some of the other minerals without sodium or potassium then you could eliminate both the Celtic Sea Salt and the SO-LO salt but then it is no longer salty and can no longer be used like salt as it will be now enormously less bulky so the total batch mass is now only 165 grams (mostly epsom salt) so a daily serving is only 165/38 = 4.34 grams, less than a teaspoon.

 If you only wanted magnesium then there are other forms you can buy online such as magnesium citrate but these are bulky pills and only give you 200mg magnesium.
 An interesting alternative is to drink milk of magnesia (magnesium hydroxide) in the form made by Phillips for upset stomach and indigestion.
 This may help some people who have stomach issues and wish to calm stomach at night before bed at least an hour after eating so that your stomach acid has finished its digestion and moved the stomach contents to the small intestine.
+Beware of reducing stomach acidity with drugs as an acid stomach is needed to kill bacteria, provide Nitric Oxide, digest proteins and absorb B vitamines.

 The atomic mass of magnesium is 24 g/mol and Mg2(OH)) magnesium hydroxide is 58 g/mol